anildsvv14/Php-multiple-image-upload/README.md

 # Php-multiple-image-upload
-Here is a code to upload multiple images in php using single textbox
+Hii Frinds i have created a solution to o upload multiple images in php using single textbox please find the attachment if find any error contact me

+Anil Kumar Sahu